mui/mui-x/docs/data/tree-view/simple-tree-view/customization/customization.md

 ### Adding custom content

-Use the `ContentComponent` prop to replace the Tree Item content with an entirely custom component.
+Use the `ContentComponent` prop and the `useTreeItem` to replace the Tree Item content with an entirely custom component.
 The demo below adds an avatar and custom typography.

 {{"demo": "CustomContentTreeView.js"}}